mynodebtc/mynode_docs/docs/tor/zeus.md

 First, enable Tor on your mobile device.
 Follow the [Setup Tor Guide](/tor/setup).

-## Using Zeus Mobile with myNode via Tor
+## Using Zeus Mobile with MyNode via Tor

 First, download the Zeus app to your mobile device.